Gen Z: You Want Them at Your Next Event

 It is no longer an option of whether or not you would like to connect with donors through social media channels.
 Gen Z is on social media and they aren’t choosing just one specific channel to express their interests and buy into a product.
 Gen Z finds most of their products on Instagram, and 45 percent of the generation is using Instagram for brand discovery.

 Is your nonprofit on Instagram?
 There are plenty of resources out there for you to determine the best route to take when you create an account.
 When it comes to hosting your next event, don’t forget the hashtags (ones that will generate traffic and also some fun and clever ones) to get the Gen Z audience interested.
+Another great way to utilize social media is by scheduling posts.
+This is a simple way to make sure you are constantly keeping up with your audience.

 3. Simplify and Deliver